-The changes in the occurrence of winter and summer blocking in the 1.5 K warming experiment (relative to PD) and with the additional 0.5 K warming are shown in Fig. 1847 for the NorESM1-Happi, NorESM1-HappiSO, and NorESM1-HappiAMIP.
-The magnitude of the response varies dramatically between the models, and there is generally little consistency between the models regarding the sign and significance (indicated by the asterisk) of the response for the difference longitudes. and aAlthough not shown, the same lack of consistency is also found for spring and fall.
+5 The changes in the occurrence of winter and summer blocking in the 1.5 K warming experiment (relative to PD) and with the additional 0.5 K warming are shown in Fig. 18 for NorESM1-Happi, NorESM1-HappiSO, and NorESM1-HappiAMIP.
+The magnitude of the response varies dramatically between the models, and there is generally little consistency between the models regarding the sign and significance (indicated by the asterisk) of the response for the difference longitudes.
+Although not shown, the same lack of consistency is also found

+10 for spring and fall.

-The magnitude of the changes is largest in the fully coupled model, but are almost as large in the SO model.
-There are indications of more consistent changes between the model versions with the additional 0.5 K the eastern Pacific, and the western Pacific.
-Changes are in these cases larger in the coupled models, but most significant in the AMIP model.
-Note that the AMIP response can be statistically significant relative to the internal variability in the AMIP model, even though the amplitude of the response is small.
+There are indications of more consistent changes between the model versions with the additional 0.5 K warming during NH summer, with increased blocking occurrence over parts of western Europe, the eastern Pacific, and the western Pacific. -Changes are in these cases larger in the coupled models, but most significant in the AMIP model.
+Note that the AMIP response can be statistically significant relative to the internal variability in the model, even though the amplitude of the response is small.
+Nevertheless, the results concerning NH blocking generally remain inconclusive.